-A snap-on denture looks like a full, removable denture with one major difference.
-The surface of the denture that normally rests against your gum tissue has built-in locators that “snap” or “clip” onto corresponding dental implants in your mouth.
+A snap-on denture looks like a complete, removable denture with one significant difference.
+The surface of the denture that usually rests against your gum tissue has built-in locators that “snap” or “clip” onto corresponding dental implants in your mouth.

-Implant stabilized dentures are an excellent investment for anyone who needs dentures but wants the added confidence of what dental implants have to offer.
+Implant-stabilized dentures are an excellent investment for anyone who needs dentures but wants the added confidence of what dental implants offer.

 How Implant-Stabilized Dentures Work

-Since overdentures are stabilized by dental implants, they don’t float on top of your gum tissue or bone ridge.
-Instead, they’re securely fixed in place until you purposely remove them at the end of the day.
+Since dental implants stabilize overdentures, they don’t float on top of your gum tissue or bone ridge.
+Instead, they’re securely fixed until you purposely remove them at the end of the day.

 Advantages of Snap-on Dentures

-Our snap-on denture clients enjoy a smile solution with:
+Our snap-on denture clients enjoy a smile solution with the following: